 The revolutions of photography and modern engraving methods mean that lockets are now within everyone's reach, and can be used to capture not only momentous but also spontaneous and precious moments in your life.

 Lockets are the most personal and romantic of gifts.
-They celebrate the union of loved ones to each other, preserve the bonds of family, and link the past to the future.
+They celebrate the union of loved ones to each other, preserve the bonds of family, and can be passed down through the generations.